William-Thomas-Andrews/llm.cpp/README.md

 # llm.cpp

 A from-scratch C++ LLM inference engine.
-Loads transformer weights, runs tokenization via SentencePiece, and generates text using greedy/top-p sampling — no external ML framework required.
+Loads transformer weights, runs tokenization via SentencePiece, and generates text using greedy/top-p sampling.

 The default model is **TinyLlama-1.1B-Chat**, a compact chat-tuned LLaMA model that fits easily in CPU RAM.